40 Facts About Western Red Cedar in Nature and Culture

 24. Plicatic acid can also provoke contact dermatitis, which is inflammation of the skin after touching a harmful substance.
 The condition generally involves redness and itching.

 25. The plant contains a chemical called thujone, which produces a scent like menthol when the leaves are rubbed or crushed.
-Some people say that the smell of the crushed leaves is more like pineapple, but it isn't to me.
+Some people say that the smell of the crushed leaves is more like pineapple, but it isn't for me.
 Thujone is used in some perfumes.
 The quantity of the chemical that's used is often strictly limited because it can have harmful effects on the nervous system.

 26. The wood contains a chemical called thujaplicin, which acts as a fungicide and a bactericide.
 This is one reason when the wood is often resistant to decay.